euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 Background
 ----------

-The LS-DYNA solver produces about 120GB of binary-format data for each simulation.
+The LS-DYNA solver produces about 120GB of binary-format data for each simulation split across multiple files.
 The original post-processing suite was a Microsoft Excel-based solution, using VBA to decode the binary data and carry out calculations and writing results to workbooks for plotting using Excel's in-built graphing capabilities.
 The post-processor was written by engineers with no formal software development training and had gradually grown more complex over several years as the models themselves were extended.
 The start of a new analysis campaign forced a reappraisal of the existing approach as there was little confidence that the new post-processing features required could be developed in the time or budget available.
 The technical debt [Atr01]_ in the system was high; a non-modular architecture and limited adherence to software design best-practices made it difficult to be sure that changes made in one place would not impact on unrelated functionality.
 As well as improving maintainability and extendibility, a number of other features were considered highly desirable for the revised post-processing package, including:

 - Significantly faster performance: The Excel-based package was extremely limited in its ability to take advantage of multi-core processors, and post-processing runs commonly took XX hours.
 - Linux-based post-processing: The LS-DYNA solver ran on a Linux server and moving post-processing onto the same hardware offered opportunities to batch analysis and post-processing, as well as providing access to higher-performance hardware.
-- Improved plotting: Excel's plotting capabilities are poor in some respects, particularly contour plots.
+- Improved plotting: Excel's plotting capabilities are poor in some respects.

 A ground-up re-write was considered with some trepidation as it was clear that this would be a major undertaking.
 However further research convinced us that refactoring the code - a more palatable first step to lowering the technical debt - would not move a significant distance towards achieving the above goals as the Excel/VBA platform was simply too limiting.
-A feasibility study lead to the architecture described in the next section.

 Overall Architecture
 --------------------

-The new post-processor was split into three separate parts:

-- A C++ programme ``"aftershock"``.
-This handles the binary file I/O and determines which order to read the various sets of results files in depending on calculation requirements.
-It contains an embedded Python 2.7 interpreter and provides a Python API to access the results data as built-in Python objects such as lists.
-- A set of Python scripts which define the actual calculations to be carried out, generally with liberal use of the ``numpy`` package [Atr02]_.
-- A custom plotting library ``"afterplot"`` based on the ``matplotlib`` [Atr04]_ Python package.
+An initial feasibility study lead to an archtecture with a central C++ core handling binary I/O. This would contain an embedded Python interpreter, allowing "user" scripts written in Python to define the actual calculations to be carried out.
+The C++ core, named ``aftershock``, would essentially be fixed and applicable to all of the reactor models to be analysed.
+By contrast the Python scripts could be developed and extended by "users", i.e. seismic engineers, as required as new seismic models were developed.

+FIGURE??

-This hybrid architecture was driven a trade-off between the need for relatively high performance access to the binary data and a need for a high-level language for the actual calculations.
-These would be defined and implemented by domain experts who were not software engineers.
+This hybrid architecture was one solution to the trade-off between the need for the best possible performance when accessing and decoding the large quantity of binary data, versus a need for a high-level language for the actual calculations to permit them to be implemented by domain experts who were not software engineers.
 As usual the choice of language partly depended on user familiarity and there was some experience within the team with Python, both as a scripting language for other analysis packages and as a numerical programming language in its own right using the ``numpy`` and ``scipy`` [Atr03]_ packages.

-The C++ ``aftershock`` programme is not discussed further in this paper.

-MOVE INTRO TO PLOTTER INTO HERE??
+As the entire binary dataset is too large to fit in memory at once ``aftershock`` operates frame-by-frame, stepping time-wise through the data.
+At each frame it calls certain functions from the scripts to carry out calculations on the data from that step.
+The scripts access this data through a simple Python API which returns lists of floats.
+The scripts may also define functions which are called by ``aftershock`` at the start and end of post-processing for initialisation or output of results.
+The ``aftershock`` core maintains necessary state from frame-to-frame and also optimises the order in which the results files are processed to minimise the number of passes needed.
+The ``aftershock`` core is not discussed further in this paper.

+The calculation scripts generally make heavy use of the ``ndarrays`` provided by ``numpy`` [Atr02]_ to carry out efficent element-wise operations, although sometimes a more object-orientated approach is appropriate.
+As the API provided by ``aftershock`` hides all details of the actual binary file formats and how the data is split across files the engineer can concentrate entirely on the actual calculation required.

 Plotting Architecture and Features
 ----------------------------------

+Output from the calculation scripts is in some sense not an interesting aspect of post-processing, but it does form the final "product" which the client sees, whereas the rest of the post-processing toolchain is not visible.
+Tabular output of numerical data is straightforward and is currently handled using the ``csv`` module.
+However output of graphs and plots is considerably more complex.
+The previous Excel-based post-processor had exposed some limits to Excel's plotting capabilities, especially for contour-type plots and improvements in the types and format of plots avaiable was highly desirable.
+With Python as the calculation scripting language a number of plotting packages immediately became options but ``matplotlib`` [Atr04]_ stood out for its wide use, "*publication quality figures*" [Atr04]_ and sheer variety and flexibility of plotting capabilities it provided.

-With Python as the calculation scripting language a number of plotting packages immediately became options.
-However ``matplotlib`` stood out for its wide use, "publication quality figures" and sheer variety and flexibility of plotting capabilities it provided.
-However this versatility comes with a price in complexity and the API is not particularly intuitive.
-As an example, adding adding markers on the Y-axis of a plot - a familiar GUI operation in the existing Excel-based package - might require the user to add:
+Development of the post-processing toolset could have ended at this point, leaving the script engineer to utilise ``matplotlib`` to generate plots as required.
+However ``matplotlib's`` versatility comes with a price in complexity and the API is not particularly intuitive.
+As an example, adding adding markers on the Y-axis of a plot - a familiar GUI operation in the existing Excel-based package - might require:

 .. code-block:: python